-The total numbers of grid points in the three directions (imut, jmut, and km) must be given to configure.in.
+The total numbers of grid points in the three directions (imut, jmut, and km) must be given to configure.in, too.
+The grid sizes (imut and jmut) must include halo cells.
 Minimum information that must be given to configure.in for compiling a global tri-polar grid model will look like as follows.